 The Via Francigena is a pilgrim route from Canterbury to Rome.
 It is based on a journey made by Archbishop Sigeric in 990 AD when he went to Rome to receive his Pallium from the Pope.
 On his return journey he wrote a diary recording the 79 places where he rested.
-These places form the basis of today’s pilgrimage.
+Today, these places form the basis of the pilgrimage.
 However, Carol the Pilgrim has a special interest in the Swiss Via Francigena.

-Last year she made the pilgrimage from Canterbury to Rome, mostly by car, visiting many of Sigeric’s destinations.
-The whole pilgrimage was so amazing and life changing that she has set up her own company Via Francigena Tours to share this experience with others.
-Be inspired by her story below and visit the Via Francigena Tours website to book a tour.
+Carol has enjoyed the Swiss Via Francigena for many years.
+It is so enjoyable and life changing she has set up her own company Via Francigena Tours to share this experience with others.
+So, be inspired by her story below and visit the Via Francigena Tours website to book a tour.

 There are several features of this pilgrimage that set it apart from other forms of tourism.
 Firstly, for the fit, walking provides intimate contact with the beauties of nature.
 Then, there is all the ancient art and architecture in towns and cities.
 And, of course, the pleasure of sampling local food and wine.
 Overall, there is something for everyone!

 The map below shows all the Swiss Via Francigena places of interest from Besançon in France, through Switzerland, and on to Ivrea in Italy.
 The countryside linking these places is magnificent.
 And, all of the cities and towns are filled with amazing historical and cultural features.
 However, Carol’s interest is the 7 places Sigeric visited in Switzerlalnd.

 Orbe was the last place in Switzerland (LV or 55) where Sigeric rested on his way back to Canterbury.
 It is an ancient Roman and Medieval town with an amazing old town, Roman mosaics, ancient Swiss bridges and Carol’s favourite Swiss wine, Gamay, is produced here.

 On her recent visit, Carol walked for several hours along Via Francigena pathways near Orbe and enjoyed the solitude of the Swiss countryside.
 Her only companions were green and golden pastures dotted with tiny villages and the purple glow of the distant snow clad Jura Alps!